This weekend at FBW: something for all ages!

-In July, we will begin limited weekend gatherings on campus and inside the Worship Center.
-The exact details of how and when are to be determined, but we do know there will be no childcare, Life Groups or hospitality ministry during this phased reopening.
+When the time is right, based on data not dates, we will begin limited weekend gatherings on campus and inside the Worship Center.
+The exact details of how and when are to be determined, but we do know there will be no childcare or hospitality ministry at first during this phased reopening.
 We also tentatively have some special outdoor events for your family to enjoy in July.
 We will communicate our specific plans as soon as we know all the details.

 Today our plan is to fully reopen services, Life Groups, childcare and other ministries in mid to late-August if schools reopen normal as planned.
 We will remain committed to safety and will adjust this plan as needed if circumstances and guidelines change.

 1. How can I remain a faithful member of FBW until we meet in person?